zhangyuone/learngit/readme.txt

-t is a version control system.
+t is a distributed version control system.

-aaaaaaGit is free software.
+Git is free software.
-aaaaa
-who are you